-Note: The Coordinator-General may only approve a request to change an SDA application if the Coordinator-General considers it is a minor change to the SDA application.
-Otherwise, the proponent should withdraw the application and submit a new SDA application. - (2) Schedule 2 contains the relevant processes for obtaining the decision from the Coordinator-General for other applications and requests. - (3) Requests to change an SDA application, change applications for an SDA approval, requests to state a later currency period and prior affected development requests will be assessed against the matters or things listed in subsection 2.1.1(2) to the extent they are considered relevant by the Coordinator-General. - (4) Requests for approval of a plan of subdivision will be assessed against the relevant SDA approval. - (5) Prior to making an application or request under this development scheme, a proponent is encouraged to request a pre-lodgement consideration of the change application or request by the Office of the Coordinator-General.
+- (d) a prior affected development request. - Note: The Coordinator-General may only approve a request to change an SDA application if the Coordinator-General considers it is a minor change to the SDA application.
+Otherwise, the proponent should withdraw the application and submit a new SDA application. - (2) Schedule 2 contains the relevant processes for obtaining the decision from the Coordinator-General for other applications and requests. - (3) Requests to change an SDA application, change applications for an SDA approval, requests to state a later currency period, and prior affected development requests will be assessed against the matters or things listed in subsection 2.1.1(3) to the extent they are considered relevant by the Coordinator-General. - (4) Prior to making an application or request under this development scheme, a proponent is encouraged to request a pre-lodgement consideration of the change application or request by the Office of the Coordinator-General.
 The process for pre-lodgement is contained in Schedule 2.

-2.2 Strategic vision for the Abbot Point SDA
+2.2 Strategic vision for the Galilee Basin SDA